openshift/enhancements/enhancements/authentication/allowing-uri-scheme-in-oidc-sub-claims.md

 <identity provider name from config>:<unique user identifier from the identity provider>
 ```

-This naming is further validated so that neither the username, nor the identity provider
+This naming is validated so that neither the username, nor the identity provider
 name may contain the `:` character, and, according to Kubernetes naming schemes,
 neither can also contain the `/` sign, yet both of these commonly appear as a
 part of URI/URL schemes.